jimdeselms/rulifier/README.md

 Rulifier is a light-weight rule engine designed for speed and ease-of-use.

-Rulifier works by merging "contexts."
-A context is a thing that sets
+Rulifier works by merging "data sources."
+A data source is a thing that sets
 ## Usage